 Paul now gives the second reason we cannot trust man’s wisdom—his finiteness.
-Man in man’s capacity cannot know God.
+Man, in man’s capacity, cannot know God.

 For since, in the wisdom of God,

 All human philosophy operates in the realm of the finite soul, not in the realm of an infinitely wise God—an omniscient God.
 Both philosophy and science rest on man’s capacity to understand with his finite brain.
-God’s wisdom is omniscient encompassing both time and eternity, both space and beyond space (that which is transcendent).
-God’s wisdom demands that man depend on God for knowing eternity and everything transcendent (beyond time and space).
+God’s wisdom is omniscient, encompassing both time and eternity, both space and beyond space (that which is transcendent).
+God’s wisdom demands that man depends on God for knowing eternity and everything transcendent (beyond time and space).
 This is humbling for man.
 Most men do not want to submit to the wisdom of God.

 the world through wisdom did not know God,